 About a hundred Hooded Crane winter on Chongming, the great alluvial island at the mouth of the Yangtze.
 On the eastern tip of the island, Chongming Dongtan National Bird Sanctuary and Nature Reserve protects the cranes and dozens of other key species.
 Access to much of the reserve is barred to foreigners.
 The coastal hotspot in Shanghai offering much easier access is Cape Nanhui.

-The fields, ponds, marshes, and canals just inside the dike are productive.
+The fields, ponds, marshes, and canals inside the dike are productive.
 Unlike the protected areas, the areas inside the dike are always accessible.
 When water in the ponds is low, waders arrive, with Black-faced Spoonbill always a valuable record and Temminck’s Stint sometimes seen.
 Look for migrating passerines such as Red-throated Pipit and taivana Eastern Yellow Wagtail.
 Look overhead for Peregrine Falcon.

-In recent years, more fields have lain fallow and thick grasses and scrub have returned, providing ideal habitat for flocks containing hundreds of Brambling.
-Look for several species of bunting, among them the beautiful Chestnut-eared Bunting, a colony of which has been spending the winters there, along with Pallas’s Reed Bunting.
+Some years, fields lie fallow and thick grasses and scrub return, providing ideal habitat for flocks containing hundreds of Brambling.
+Look for several species of bunting, among them the beautiful Chestnut-eared Bunting, along with Pallas’s Reed Bunting.
 Just about any migrating passerine is likely to show up in the new thickets, among them Siberian Rubythroat and even scarce species such as Brown-eared Bulbul.
 Long-eared Owl has appeared around those fields, and I have seen Japanese Reed Bunting.
 Hooded Crane roost in the stubbly fields, and Chinese Grey Shrike and Black-winged Kite have had a sustained presence there.

 The first wooded areas lie several hundred meters inland and so have little of the visible migration to show.
-Japanese Waxwing and Bohemian Waxwing have appeared on berry-laden trees, and Eurasian Sparrowhawk have been known to birdwatch there.
+Japanese Waxwing have appeared on berry-laden trees, and Eurasian Sparrowhawk have been known to birdwatch there.
 Among the many common wintering species are Pale Thrush and Dusky Thrush.

-My teams usually bird four to six hours around Chongming Dongtan before heading to another site.
-We drive out from the city on the Shanghai Yangtze River Tunnel and Bridge.
-Sometimes we return to the city, and sometimes we continue on to Jiangsu over the Chongming-Qidong Yangtze River Bridge.
+My teams usually birded four to six hours around Chongming Dongtan before heading to another site.
+We drove out from the city on the Shanghai Yangtze River Tunnel and Bridge.
+Sometimes we returned to the city, and sometimes we continued on to Jiangsu over the Chongming-Qidong Yangtze River Bridge.